SergeantMahdi/CPP_Logger/README.md

 This is a simple logger that I made to simplify and also store the debugging information that might be critical in the future.
 You can use this library whether for only console logging or save those logging into custom file

+> [!NOTE]
+> NEW UPDATE: Logger is capable of logging every type of data

 > [!CAUTION]
 > This library still doesn't contain thread safety and it might cause a problem in complex applications